angelcustodio/babieca/README.md

 # Babieca

-**Babieca** is a very light and lightning fast service that provides a crossplatform resume playback method that can be attached to a current API, website or making requests separatedly in an asynchronous way.
+**Babieca** is a lightweight and lightning fast service that provides a crossplatform resume playback method that can be attached to a current API, website or making requests separatedly in an asynchronous way.

 ## Theory